viezel/NappSlideMenu/README.md

 ### setParallaxAmount

-Parallax is the ammount of parallax between the centerWindow and a sideWindow.
+Parallax is the amount of parallax between the centerWindow and a sideWindow animation.
 Set a value between 0 and 1.
+Its a very cool effect.
+Play with the slider in the example code to see the effect!

 	mainWindow.setParallaxAmount(0.3);